GoogleCloudPlatform/storage-sdrs/scripts/deployment/mig/README.md

 The property in the configuration file can be changed without changing the template file.

-For e.g in configuration file (igm.yaml), the following properties could be modified to customize your deployment.
+For example in configuration file (igm.yaml), the following properties could be modified to customize your deployment.

 1. targetSize - Specifies the intended number of instances to be created from the instanceTemplate.
 2. maxNumReplicas - The maximum number of instances that the autoscaler can scale up to.